Web dev

 What is a website?

-A website is a collection of interlinked web pages filled with diverse content and hosted on a server.
+A website is a collection of interlinked web pages filled with diverse content, hosted on a server, and united under a common domain name.

-As a rule, websites are designed and developed leveraging programming languages and tools, including HTML, CSS, JavaScript, and content management systems like WordPress or Wix.
+As a rule, websites are designed and developed leveraging programming languages and tools, including HTML, CSS, JavaScript, and content management systems like WordPress, Webnode or Wix.
 In fact, a website is a powerful tool to reach a global audience and showcase your brand.
+Regardless of the type, it is important for a website to be filled with unique and original content that provides value to users.

 Types of websites